 I am lucky enough to live in a remote location in the forest surrounded by nature.
 We see woodcock roding over the house on summer evenings and in October hear the evocative roaring of the stags echoing through the misty woodland.
 Dawn and dusk in the forest are an incredibly special time for me and I spend many happy hours listening, watching and soaking up the atmosphere as the animals go about their lives unaware of my presence.
 This time of careful observation and field work forms the basis of all my painting.

 With this in mind I also travel further afield.
-Iceland has been an annual destination for the last twelve years following the pinkfeet back to their breeding grounds in the remote high valleys of that extraordinary and austerely beautiful country.
+Iceland has been an annual destination for the last twenty-five years following the pinkfeet back to their breeding grounds in the remote high valleys of that extraordinary and austerely beautiful country.
 More recently I have been spending time in Kenya trying to capture on paper and canvas the rolling plains of the Masai Mara and the hot, red, dusty bush of Samburu and the NFD.
 My emphasis is on the atmospheric drama of these wonderful landscapes rather than a photo-perfect reproduction.
 I am trying to capture the essence of a place.

 I was invited to become involved with Artists for Nature Foundation (ANF) and have been on art and conservation trips to Spain and Portugal and to the Great Fen Project in Cambridgeshire with them, both as a contributing artist and as the narrator of a film made by Richard and Julia Kemp highlighting the environmental vulnerability of the Spanish Pyrenees.